asayers/jetrelay/DESIGN.md

 ## Footnotes

-[^relay topo]: By chaining relays together, you can quickly fan-out the feed to a large number of clients.
+[^relay_topo]: By chaining relays together, you can quickly fan-out the feed to a large number of clients.
 If you place your relays in strategic locations, you can also distribute the feed all around the world with minimal traffic.

+[^json-in-json-out]: The official jetstream server consumes the full-fat firehose as its upstream data source, but for simplicity jetrelay uses another jetstream server as its upstream.
+JSON in, JSON out.

+[^compression]: Another feature offered by the official jetstream server is a zstd-compressed version of the feed.
+I didn't add support for this, but adding it would be trivial.

+[^encryption]: You might be wondering, "what about encryption?"
+For TLS-encrypted (`wss://`) websockets, the bits on the wire _aren't_ the same for all clients.
+(If they were, it wouldn't be a very secure encryption method!)
+So, this trick does't work for encrypted streams.<br>
+  However!
+A server like jetrelay wouldn't normally support TLS natively anyway.
+That's because you'd typically be running it behind a reverse proxy (nginx or similar), to support virtual hosts and the like; and at that point you might as well let nginx take care of TLS for you.
+So, whether the sockets lead directly to our clients or to nginx, our job is to get unencrypted jetstream data into those sockets as fast as possible.

-[^multicast group]: You create a _multicast group_, which is a special kind of socket which you can add subscribers to, and any packet you send to the group socket is mirrored to all the subscribers.
+[^multicast_group]: You create a _multicast group_, which is a special kind of socket which you can add subscribers to, and any packet you send to the group socket is mirrored to all the subscribers.
 It's very convenient!

-[^udp caveat 1]: Messages have to fit within a certain size limit defined by the network.
+[^udp_caveat_1]: Messages have to fit within a certain size limit defined by the network.
 If you go over 508 bytes, you might find the message gets dropped every time.

-[^udp caveat 2]: Delivery is unreliable so clients need a way to re-request lost packets.
+[^udp_caveat_2]: Delivery is unreliable so clients need a way to re-request lost packets.

-[^reliable multicast]: Although various [reliable multicast](https://en.wikipedia.org/wiki/Reliable_multicast) protocols do exist, none are very popular AFAIK.
+[^reliable_multicast]: Although various [reliable multicast](https://en.wikipedia.org/wiki/Reliable_multicast) protocols do exist, none are very popular AFAIK.

+[^kafka]: This is a trick I learned from Kafka.

+[^threads]: A thread-per-client architecture _could_ be made to work at this
+  scale: 6000 threads is not crazy.
+Each thread allocates 8MiB of stack space, but that's not a problem: this memory isn't actually committed until written to.
+The main problem is pressure on the scheduler.
+With thousands of threads constantly waking up and going to sleep, the rest of the system is going to become quite unresponsive.
+I'm sure this is a solvable issue, with a bit of cgroups wizardry...  but I didn't explore far enough to know.  io_uring was just easier than using lots of threads.

 [^rustix]: Rustix is a crate which provides Linux's userspace API in a nice rusty wrapper.
 It's a bit like libc, re-imagined for rust (although in